LGBTQ rights in Finland: Access to healthcare

 In 2020, the Council for Choices in Health Care released new guidelines which prioritized "psychosocial therapy" over medical transition for both adults and youth (defined as under 25).
 However, these guidelines are a recommendation, not a mandate.
-The Council for Choices in Health Care allows the use of puberty blockers in transgender children after a case-by-case assessment if there are no medical contraindications and they also recommended that cross sex hormones be considered for transgender minors "if it can be ascertained that their identity as the other sex is of a permanent nature and causes severe dysphoria."
+The Council for Choices in Health Care allows the use of puberty blockers in transgender children after a case-by-case assessment if there are no medical contraindications.
+They also recommended that cross sex hormones be considered for transgender minors "if it can be ascertained that their identity as the other sex is of a permanent nature and causes severe dysphoria."
 Transgender minors in Finland can still access gender-affirming care at one of the country's two centralized gender identity units for minors.

 A survey conducted by Seta found that over 40% of trans respondents were entirely unable to access the care they needed, with the majority of respondents reporting extended waiting times for care.